 When you foster the human-animal bond (through praise, food, toys, and other forms of positive reinforcement) in all kinds of real-world situations, dogs learn faster, adapt better, stay calmer and remain more focused.

 Forming a good relationship

-Whether it’s basic dog training or more advanced skills for off-leash hiking, or solving behavior issues, including aggression, having a good relationship with your dog makes everything easier – for both of you.Read More
+Whether it’s basic dog training or more advanced skills for off-leash hiking, or solving behavior issues, including fear, anxiety and aggression, having a good relationship with your dog makes everything easier – for both of you.Read More

 News & Announcements